tonethar/IGME-330-Spring-2023/notes/bundling-transpiling.md

 ## IX. <a id="section9"> Install `babel-loader`
 - Reference: https://www.npmjs.com/package/babel-loader
 - To install **`babel-loader`**:
+  - quit node in the console (if it's running) with control-c
+  - verify that the *current working directory* is the **greeter-modules** folder
   - type: `npm install --save-dev babel-loader @babel/core @babel/preset-env`
   - then check **package.json** to see the `dev-dependencies:` that were added
   - and see that **node_modules** just got bigger with more babel-related files